redcap3000/meteor-react-electron-boilerplate/README.md

 ![meteor react screenshot macosx](https://raw.githubusercontent.com/redcap3000/meteor-react-electron-boilerplate/master/meteor-react-screenshot.png)
 Based on the simple 'mr-kanban' project this includes support for electron to create desktop applications.

+**Note**

+I'm not using the 'offical' meteor react package because it doesn't work properly; so I've added the dependencies to package.json and they can be installed using meteor npm install.
+Works for me but may be updated if MGD gets their stuff together and fixes their NPM/meteor issues.

 Designed to allow for relatively easy prototyping.
 It initally makes use of package meteor-electron(https://github.com/electron-webapps/meteor-electron).
 But ultimately using something like Electrify (https://github.com/arboleya/electrify) to make the end-executable.

 So I am maintaining this repository to act as a starting point for a desktop-react based project.